bodharth10/R-Cran-Indexer/README.md

 The code is developed by following basic ruby OOP and SOLID priciples explained below :

-SOLID principles are used in the following ways:

 Single Responsibility Principle (SRP):
 Each class has a single responsibility, making it easy to maintain and test.